- Section Navigation

 - BOX 8: A check in this box indicates that you are or have been enrolled at Briar Cliff University at least half-time for at least one semester during the calendar year.

 - BOX 9: This box will be checked if you are a student enrolled in a program leading to a graduate-level degree.

 - BOX 10: This box is not used by Briar Cliff University, so it will be blank.

 The 1098-T form will include amounts based on the calendar year.
-In a single calendar year, Briar Cliff University will always bill for Summer Session (May - July), and Fall semester (August).
-However, depending on when the student registered for classes, Spring semester may have been billed in December of the previous year or January of the current year.
-The latter will appear on next year's 1098-T statement, while the former will appear on the current 1098-T statement.
+In a single calendar year, Briar Cliff University will bill for the Spring semester (January – May), Summer Session (May - July), and Fall semester (August - December).

 Yes, the person claiming you as a dependent can take the credit if you are otherwise eligible.

 The BCYOU! student portal has all the transactions for your student account.
 They are listed under the financial tab.
 If you need a calendar year copy of your student account statement, please contact the Business Office.